Toritos01/Zarpies/README.md

 ### Analysis 2 - Jane Behavioral
 1. Run the "python behavioral1.py" command to generate a text file with experimental results
+NOTE: My GPU did not have enough memory to run these analyses, so I had to put the code into a Google Collab ipynb notebook and use a free virtaul GPU to run the file.
 2. Run the "python behavioral1_graphs.py" command to generate graphs based off the results

 ### Analysis 3 - Categorical Behavioral